Leather Care

 How to store

 In a white cotton bag/dust bag, gently fill them with tissue (without any print) to not allow them to lose their shape.
 Store in dry places without moisture or direct sunlight.
-Cover them in a cotton cloth and let them hang vertically.
+Your belts should be in a cotton cloth and let them hang vertically.
 Avoid humidity and direct sunlight.
 Avoid rolling up belts and let them hang freely.

 How to care